Daniel-Rud/fgwqsr/paper.md

 # Installation

-The most current version of `fgwqsr` package can be downloaded from github using the following instructions
+The most current version of `fgwqsr` package can be downloaded from github using the following instructions:
 ```r
 install.packages("devtools")
 devtools::install_github("Daniel-Rud/fgwqsr")